crvideo/MovieInfo/README.md

 I implement a keyword searching and standardize the infomation extractor from html.

-I update crawler to substitue python requests to selenium to load js on a web to extract torrent infomation.
-This slow each request very much.
+I update crawler to substitue python requests;

+Selenium is great at loading js on a web and enable the extracttion of torrent/magnet infomation.
+However this slows each request very much.
+Pay attention if you use this script to do massive query.